Marketing systems audit

 → Teams were making decisions without a common operating picture

-What was built
+What got built

-A single narrative framework — the creative system — that gave every campaign, activation, and partnership a shared entry point.
+A single narrative framework (the creative system) that gave every campaign, activation, and partnership a shared entry point.
 The individual outputs didn't have to change.
 What changed was how they connected.

 The learnings

 A well-designed system and an adopted system are two different outcomes.
 The first is a deliverable.
 The second is an organizational decision.
-This engagement clarified — and shapes how the Marketing Systems Audit is scoped today — that visibility has to come first.
+This engagement clarified, and shapes how the Marketing Systems Audit is scoped today, that visibility has to come first.
 Without a clear operating picture, teams relitigate the same decisions.
 With one, they have something to act on.
 What happens next is the organization's to own, not the auditor's to promise.

 Questions